frankschae/academic-kickstart/content/post/bouncing_ball/index.md

 sol1 = solve(prob,Tsit5(),callback=cb1, saveat=0.1, tstops=[tstar])
 ```

 Evidently, by choosing an explicit definition of the event, the impact time is fixed.
-Thus, if we perturb the initial conditions or the parameters, the event location remains at $t^\star = 0.99005$ while it should actually change (for a fixed ground).
+The reflection event is triggered at $t^\star = 0.99005$, a time where under different initial configurations the ball perhaps hasn’t reached the ground.

 ### Implicit events